 Laura S. Brown, Ph.D.
 ABPP practices clinical and forensic psychology in Seattle, with a special focus on working with survivors of trauma.
 She is the founder and director of the Fremont Community Therapy Project, a training clinic offering low-cost psychological services.
 Her books include Cultural competence in trauma treatment: Beyond the flashback (2007) and Feminist therapy (2009), both published by the American Psychological Association.
 She has published over 150 journal articles and book chapters on trauma treatment, feminist therapy, cultural competence, LGBT issues, and related topics.
 Her work has been honored by her colleagues with a number of awards, including APA's Award for Distinguished Professional Contributions to Public Service, the Sarah Haley Award for Clinical Excellence of the International Society for Traumatic Stress Studies, and most recently a Presidential Citation from the American Psychological Association.

 Mr. Eddy's articles have appeared in national law and counseling journals.
-He is the author of several books, including High Conflict People in Legal Disputes which uses case examples to explain the dynamics of four types of Personality Disorders that appear in legal disputes, It's All Your Fault! and Don't Alienate the Kids!
+He is the author of ten books, including High Conflict People in Legal Disputes, 2nd Edition, It's All Your Fault!, and Don't Alienate the Kids!

 Carol Falender, Ph.D. is a lecturer, supervisor, and teacher.
 Dr. Falender has conducted extensive training on supervision through the American Psychological Association (APA), California Psychological Association (CPA), and numerous other organizations.
 She is Clinical Professor in the UCLA Department of Psychology, is Chair of Continuing Education of the California Psychological Association, is Co-Chair of the Section on Supervision and Training of Division 17, Society for Counseling Psychology, APA, is Chair of the Los Angeles County Psychological Association Ethics Committee, and has served as President of APA's Division 37 - Division of Child, Youth, and Family Services.
 She is a member of the task force on supervision of the Association of State and Provincial Psychology Boards and Chair of the working group on supervision guidelines of the Board of Educational Affairs, APA.